President: Gjorge Ivanov

 Prime minister: Nikola Gruevski

-Nikola Gruevski, leader of the centre-right VMRO-DPMNE, won a snap election in June 2011 - the party's third consecutive electoral victory.
+Nikola Gruevski, leader of the centre-right VMRO-DPMNE, won a snap election in April 2014 - the party's fourth consecutive electoral victory.

-Mr Gruevski said his priorities would be accession to the EU and Nato, fighting corruption and organised crime, boosting the economy and lowering unemployment.
+Mr Gruevski said his priorities would be accession to the European Union and Nato, fighting corruption and organised crime, boosting the economy and lowering unemployment.